 Whatever you have to do to be in control of your body, I support you!
 Good luck.

-*This post is tagged as women’s health for searchability, but I have used gender-neutral language throughout the post to reflect the fact that not all people who can get pregnant or use birth control/IUDs are women.
+*This post is tagged as women’s health for search, but I have used gender-neutral language throughout the post to reflect the fact that not all people who can get pregnant or use birth control/IUDs are women.